thomn/fuzzystringmatch/README.md

 digester.feed('United States of America')
 ````
-or can be supplied with an instance of Subject:
+or can be supplied with an instance of `Subject`:
 ````javascript
 var digester = new require('fuzzystringmatch').Digester()